openedx/edx-documentation/en_us/open_edx_release_notes/source/dogwood.rst

 ***********

 A new LTI XBlock is now available.
-This XBlock is intended to replace the existing LTI xModule.
-In addition to all of the functionality previously offered by the xModules, the LTI XBlock also offers course teams the ability to configure the way that learning tools interoperability (LTI) components open when learners use them: in a modal window, in a separate web browser window, or embedded in a course page.
+This XBlock is intended to replace the existing LTI XModule.
+In addition to all of the functionality previously offered by the XModules, the LTI XBlock also offers course teams the ability to configure the way that learning tools interoperability (LTI) components open when learners use them: in a modal window, in a separate web browser window, or embedded in a course page.

-.. note:: The LTI xModule continues to work, but does not provide the new launching behavior options.
+.. note:: The LTI XModule continues to work, but does not provide the new launching behavior options.

 For more information, see :ref:`opencoursestaff:LTI Component` in the *Building